AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/09-chapter-3-sharn-city-of-towers.md

 This ward caters to the middle class of Sharn, offering a wide range of comfortable housing.
 Dwarves make up most of the population, with the highest concentration in the district of Holdfast.
 In contrast to the residents of Highhold in Upper Dura, the dwarves of Holdfast have deep roots in Sharn and feel no strong connection to the Mror Holds or its traditions.

 High Hope is a temple district; although the city's most impressive churches and shrines are located in Upper Central, it's commonly known that if you're looking for a truly devoted priest, you should go to High Hope.
 The most notable feature of the district is Daca's Watch.
 Twelve feet high, this pillar is thought to have once held a statue or monument.
-Over a century ago, a gnome named Daca climbed atop the pedastal.
+Over a century ago, a gnome named Daca climbed atop the pedestal.
 She has remained there ever since, and shouts advice to anyone who passes by.
 Although Daca doesn't claim to be a priest, the people of the community say that she's blessed by the god Boldrei and speaks with the Sovereign's voice.
 True or not, Daca's advice has proven to be remarkably sound, and she and her pillar have become a tourist attraction.

 ### Lower Northedge